JARROD DAHL P.O. Box 1 Ashland WI 54806

 March 2019, Takayama, Japan, Studied woodturning turning techniques and tool forging with master woodturner Kawakami Kenichi

-March 2019, Mino-shi, Japan, Instructor, Gifu Forest Academy, Taught 5 day green woodworking workshop
+March 2019, Mino-shi, Japan, Instructor, Gifu Forest Academy, Taught One Tree: 5 day green woodworking workshop

-March 2019, was part of the organizing team that invited and hosted Japanese Woodworkers, Shinichi Moriguchi and Masashi Kutsuwa to North House Folk School for Wood Week
+March 2019, was part of the organizing team that invited and hosted Japanese Woodworkers, Shinichi Moriguchi and Masashi Kutsuwa to North House Folk School, Grand Marais, MN for Wood Week Event

-November 2018, hired and is currently training Joey Traynor in green woodworking, spoon carving and turning.
+November 2018-present, hired and currently training Joey Traynor in green woodworking, spoon carving and turning.

 Oct 2018, Instructor, North House Folk School, Grand Marais, MN, 3-day Pole Lathe Turning workshop